-As reflected above, the pandemic has to date overall had a positive impact on our operating results and therefore our net cash provided by operating activities, which increased to \$246.4 million for the first two quarters of 2020.
-As a result, during the second quarter of 2020 we repaid all outstanding borrowings under our revolving credit facility and we ended the second quarter of 2020 with cash and cash equivalents of \$181.2 million.
-Net of letters of credit of \$1.6 million, we have remaining available borrowing capacity under our revolving credit facility of \$698.4 million.
+As reflected above, the pandemic has to date overall had a positive impact on our operating results and therefore our net cash provided by operating activities, which increased to \$232.3 million for the first three quarters of 2020.
+As a result, during the second quarter of 2020 we repaid all outstanding borrowings under our revolving credit facility, during the third quarter of 2020 we voluntarily prepaid \$75.0 million of tranche B term loans, and we ended the third quarter of 2020 with cash and cash equivalents of \$57.0 million.
+Net of letters of credit of \$1.9 million, we have remaining available borrowing capacity under our revolving credit facility of \$698.1 million.
 See "-Liquidity and Capital Resources-Debt" below.

 Expectations and Risk Factors in Light of the COVID-19 Pandemic.
-As discussed above, increased customer and consumer demand resulting from the COVID-19 pandemic, social distancing and stay-at-home mandates has had a material positive impact on our company's net sales, adjusted EBITDA, net cash provided by operating activities and net leverage in the first two quarters of 2020.
-At this time, however, our management is unable to fully estimate the impact the COVID-19 pandemic will have on our company's third quarter and full year fiscal 2020 results.
-The ultimate impact of the COVID-19 pandemic on our business will depend on many factors, including, among others, the duration of social distancing and stay-at-home mandates and whether a second or third wave of COVID-19 will affect the United States and the rest of North America, our company's ability to continue to operate our manufacturing facilities, maintain our supply chain without material disruption, and procure ingredients, packaging and other raw materials when needed despite unprecedented demand in the food industry, and the extent to which macroeconomic conditions resulting from the pandemic and the pace of the subsequent recovery may impact consumer eating habits.
+As discussed above, increased customer and consumer demand resulting from the COVID-19 pandemic, social distancing and stay-at-home mandates has had a material positive impact on our company's net sales, adjusted EBITDA, net cash provided by operating activities and net leverage in the first three quarters of 2020.
+However, the ultimate impact of the COVID-19 pandemic on our business will depend on many factors, including, among others, the duration of social distancing and stay-at-home mandates and whether a second or third wave of COVID-19 will affect the United States and the rest of North America, our company's ability to continue to operate our manufacturing facilities, maintain our supply chain without material disruption, and procure ingredients, packaging and other raw materials when needed despite unprecedented demand in the food industry, and the extent to which macroeconomic conditions resulting from the pandemic and the pace of the subsequent recovery may impact consumer eating habits.
 See Part II, Item 1A, "Risk Factors," of this report for a discussion of certain of the challenges relating to the COVID-19 pandemic that could adversely affect our businesses.